aneetabanjara/Object-Classification-using-light-weight-CNN/README.md

 - Python 3.6+
 - TensorFlow 2.x
 - Keras
-- Flask (for backend API)
+- Flask (for frontend and backend integration)
 - Matplotlib
 - Numpy
-- HTML, CSS, and JavaScript for the frontend
+- HTML, CSS for styling (used in Flask templates)

 ### Steps:
 1. Clone the repository: